PRATHAMU200/knightfight/README.md

 ## 🎯 Features

-- ✅ **Guest Play Only** – Jump into the game instantly without signing in
+- ✅ **Guest Play** – Jump into the game instantly without signing in
+- 🔐 **Authentication** – Secure Sign In/Sign Up with JWT-based authentication
+- 👤 **User Profiles** – View your game history, statistics, and preferences
+- 🧑‍💼 **Admin Dashboard** – Manage all users, games, and data securely
 - ♟️ **Play with Computer** – Choose difficulty: Easy, Medium, Hard, or Random
 - 🆚 **Multiplayer Matchmaking** – Create & share a game link to invite a friend
 - 👀 **Spectator Mode** – Let others watch your live game in real-time